acoppes/acoppes/site/_drafts/ldjam52.markdown

 In order to control what to render, I created a GameObject with a colored Quad inside all the elements of the game I wanted to be shown in the map and set them in special layer named Scanner.

 Both the Scanner and and the Terrain layers are configured in the Mini Map camera Culling Mask.
-So, I added those GameObjects to the Harvester, the Sand Worm and each of the Spice grains (yeah...) so the player can see all that information in the map.
+So, I added those GameObjects to the Harvester, the Sand Worm and each of the Spice grains :see_no_evil: so the player can see all that information in the map.
 I had to scale them up in order to see them in the map since I moved the camera far far away to see more.

 <div class="post-image">
     <a href="/assets/ldjam52-minimap-icons.png"><img src="/assets/ldjam52-minimap-icons.png" /></a>